 - In Don Rosa's Scrooge McDuck story Attack of the Hideous Space-Varmints Rosa plays some amusing Biting-the-Hand Humor as the ducks accidentally deface the far side of the Moon with three craters that produce a perfect Mickey Mouse silhouette, and worry if they're going to get sued for it.

 - Hancock put Ray's heart logo on the surface of the moon!
 No attempt is made to explain how he made it pink.
 Or how it had not made world news yet.
+The world's supply of reddish shades of spray paint perhaps?

 - The film adaptation of the Coneheads when the Remulakians extract the Conehead family, their spaceship hit the moon chipping off a few pieces.
 You can see the chipped moon in the sky at the end of the film.

 - Averted with Moon, a film set on a mining operation on the moon.
-The mining takes place on the dark side of the moon, as an example of Shown Their Work, since defacing the side of the moon facing earth would have untold effects on local wildlife.
+The mining takes place on the far side of the moon, as an example of Shown Their Work, since defacing the side of the moon facing earth would have untold effects on local wildlife.

-- In The Wizard Of Speed And Time, the heroes use a laser to put an (non-permanent) advertisement on the moon to get the general population to watch the Special Effects show in which their segment will be part.
+- In The Wizard of Speed and Time, the heroes use a laser to put an (non-permanent) advertisement on the moon to get the general population to watch the Special Effects show in which their segment will be part.
 Immediately, the police want to arrest them for "unauthorized use" of the moon (leading one to wonder what "authorized" use would be).

 - In Bruce Almighty, Bruce brings the moon closer for a more romantic evening with his girlfriend, snuffing out certain stars to make the sky look perfect as well.
 Later, the effects of the moon being closer caused tidal waves on the other side of the Earth, not to mention what might have happened in any of the solar systems that just had their star snuffed out.
+A number of people also take the disappearance of stars as a sign of the end times.

 - The Arthur C. Clarke short story Watch This Space (part of a series of short stories talking about a single moon journey) had astronauts releasing gases into the lunar environment to analyze their reactivity when unfiltered sunlight hit them.
 Somebody sabotaged the chemical release tube so that, instead of being released as an amorphous cloud, they formed the Coca-Cola logo (he isn't explicit about whose logo it was, just that it had some Cs and Os in it, as well as Ls and As).
 It didn't ruin the experiment (they analyzed the reactions anyway), but the guy was fired.
 He didn't care, though, because the company was so grateful for the advertising coup that he was pretty much set up for life.